simplito/privmx-maven-repository/README.md

 # Privmx Maven Repository

-This is public Github Maven Repository for Java libraries to simplify working with Privmx Endpoint C++ library inside Java Virtual Machines.
+Public Github Maven Repository for Java libraries to simplify working with Privmx Endpoint C++ library inside Java Virtual Machines.
 Go to the [Privmx Platform Docs](https://docs.privmx.cloud/java) to read more about these libraries.

 ## Libraries